Silurian hypothesis: In popular culture

-Frank and Schmidt cite Inherit the Stars, a 1977 novel by James P. Hogan as containing a similar hypothesis, but also say they were surprised by how rarely the concept was explored in science fiction.
+The eponymous Silurians on Doctor Who are a race of reptilian humanoids from Earth's past, making their first appearance in the show in 1970.
+Frank and Schmidt cite Inherit the Stars, a 1977 novel by J. P. Hogan as containing a similar hypothesis, but also say they were surprised by how rarely the concept was explored in science fiction.

-The Silurians on Doctor Who are a race of reptilian humanoids from Earth's past.

-Andre Norton's The Time Traders (1958) and later books in the series discussed the idea that most physical evidence of ancient advanced civilizations on Earth could be removed in mere millennia by glaciers, volcanic eruptions and decay.

-The Star Trek Voyager episode "Distant Origin" has the crew encounter the Voth, a spacefaring race that may have evolved on Earth from dinosaurs.
+Other examples of the concept in fiction include Larry Niven's 1980 short story "The Green Marauder", an alien over 700 million years old (due to relativistic travel) tells a human about the last time it visited Earth, and the hopeless plea from Earth's anaerobic civilization for help against the growing environmental threat of chlorophyll.
+Published in 1987, "Toolmaker Koan" by John McLoughlin examines humans meeting dinosaurs.
+The Star Trek Voyager 1997 episode "Distant Origin" has the crew encounter the Voth, a spacefaring race that appear to have evolved on Earth from dinosaurs.
 When discussing this theory with a Voth scientist, Chakotay speculates that their ancestors evolved on an isolated continent that was destroyed by cataclysm, with all traces buried under oceans or kilometers of rock.

-The idea of pre-human civilizations is explored in the H.P.
-Lovecraft novelette "The Shadow out of Time".

-In Larry Niven's short story The Green Marauder, an alien over 700 million years old (due to relativistic travel) tells a human about the last time it visited Earth, and the hopeless plea from Earth's anaerobic civilization for help against the growing environmental threat of chlorophyll.